 Today's story is part of our recent series Landsat Goes Over the Top: A Long View of the Arctic.

-NASA Earth Observatory image (top) by Jesse Allen and Robert Simmon, using Landsat data from the U.S. Geological Survey and acquired by special request with the support of Theresa Arvidson (NASA/GSFC) and Eugene Fosnight (USGS/EDC).
+NASA Earth Observatory images by Jesse Allen, using AIRS data provided by Linette Boisvert (NASA/GSFC), and Landsat data from the U.S. Geological Survey and acquired by special request with the support of Theresa Arvidson (NASA/GSFC) and Eugene Fosnight (USGS/EDC).
 Caption by Kathryn Hansen.